renkarsu/renkarsu/README.md

 ![GitHub Stats Card](https://github-readme-stats.vercel.app/api?username=renkarsu&show_icons=true&count_private=true)
 ![Top Languages Card (Compact layout)](https://github-readme-stats.vercel.app/api/top-langs/?username=renkarsu&layout=compact)

+The newer repositories are worth reading.
+But of course, this is often not the case.
+This is because 90% of repositories are not put there for an unspecified number of people to see.

+NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github,

 <!--
 **renkarsu/renkarsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.